smartbone-org/SmartBone-2/docs/intro.md

 **Note:** If you can use axis limits to achieve the same result, do not use a collider.
 It would be both a waste of performance and a waste of time to setup!

-Colliders can be setup via a tag with the name "SmartCollider", you can optomise colliders using a collider key create a string attribute called "ColliderKey" on your root part and your collider.
+Colliders can be setup via a tag with the name "SmartCollider", you can optomize colliders using a collider key, create a string attribute called "ColliderKey" on your root part and your collider.
 Now only colliders with that collider key can collide with your object.

 You can also manually change the shape of a collider using a string attribute called "ColliderShape" with an option of "Box", "Capsule", "Cylinder" and "Sphere".